rgriff23/rgriff23.github.io/projects/skull.md

 5. Macroevolutionary integration and modularity in the primate skull
 6. Conclusions

 Update: I successfully defended my dissertation on May 11, 2018!
-I'll be trying to publish chapters 3-5 over the summer and will post about these studies after that.

 ___